SohamPatkar/InventorySystem/README.md

 MVC (Model-View-Controller): Clean separation between data (Models), game logic (Controllers), and UI (Views) for both Player and Shop systems.

-Singleton Patter: A Centralized Pattern for GameService and EventService.
+Singleton Pattern: A Centralized Pattern for GameService and EventService.

 Observer Pattern: A centralized EventService manages reactive UI updates by broadcasting events on model changes.